-I was very impressed with BetterYou customer service and speed.
-I highly recommend them and just to make you aware – they don’t only offer vitamin D supplements, but also other vitamins and minerals in more natural form.
+I was very impressed with the BetterYou customer service and speed.
+I highly recommend them and just to make you aware – they don’t only offer vitamin D supplements, but also other vitamins and minerals in a more natural form.

 This is what BetterYou recommended me in their email: